wjoe2046/unit-12-testing/README.md

 - [ ] As you refactor, run your unit tests often in order to verify that your refactored code works.
 By the end, all tests should be green again!

 ## Extension Challenges
+- [ ] It would've been really useful to have tests in place for your weekly assessments.
+Choose a previous assessment to get experience in setting up tests from scratch.
+Your tests should ensure that the specs outlined in the assessment readme are being adhered to.
 - [ ] Add an npm script that uses `eslint` to lint your code.
 An `.eslintrc` file configured with the airbnb style guide has been provided.
 - [ ] Modify the `npm test` script so that it **lints** your code in addition to running the other tests.
 If there are any lint errors, the test should be counted as a failure.
 - [ ] Fix any lint errors that the lint script found so that your tests pass again.